huggingface/blog/accelerate-transformers-with-inferentia2.md

 * Inferentia2 - [inf2.xlarge](https://aws.amazon.com/ec2/instance-types/inf2/?nc1=h_ls) powered by a single Inferentia2 chip.
 * GPU - [g5.2xlarge](https://aws.amazon.com/ec2/instance-types/g5/) powered by a single NVIDIA A10G GPU.

-Note that we did not optimize the model for the GPU environment, the models were evaluated in fp32.
+_Note: that we did not optimize the model for the GPU environment, the models were evaluated in fp32._

 When it comes to benchmarking Transformer models, there are two metrics that are most adopted:
 * **Latency**: the time it takes for the model to perform a single prediction (pre-process, prediction, post-process).